-Oregon Supreme Court rules former New York Times columnist Nick Kristof cannot run for governor
+Oregon Supreme Court rules former New York Times columnist Nicholas Kristof cannot run for governor

 Kristof, who had no political experience before launching his campaign, leaned heavily on his 37-year career at the New York Times — where he was a foreign correspondent and a columnist who won the Pulitzer Prize — saying he “spent a lifetime shining a light in the darkest corners of the globe.”
 He resigned from the newspaper in October, just before announcing his run.

+On Thursday, Kristof said that the news was still “fresh for all of us” and that he would be talking with his family about his next steps.
+He added that he was committed to fighting for “families who were left behind by their government” in Oregon.

+“The desire to serve my state led me to enter this race and I’m not going to stop addressing the problems around us, whether my name is on the ballot or not,” Kristof said.
+“Oregon is in a moment of crisis, and it affects all of us.
+And far too many of our families and friends are left to struggle with the impact of those choices on their own because our political system believes their problems are too difficult to take on.
+I believe they’re too difficult not to take on.”

 Kristof’s departure from the race will upend the contest to replace Oregon Gov. Kate Brown (D).
-Other Democrats running in the May primary include former Oregon House Speaker Tina Kotek and state treasurer Tobias Read.
+Other Democrats running in the May primary include former Oregon house speaker Tina Kotek and State Treasurer Tobias Read.

 Felicia Sonmez contributed to this report.